TheSeaweedMonster/Lua-Scripts/README.md

 # Luau Decompiler

-I wrote this over the span of 2-3 days, and as of right now it ONLY produces disassembly output (psuedo-decompilation), so it's not entirely a decompiler yet.<br>
+I wrote this over the span of 2-3 days, and as of right now it ONLY produces disassembly output (psuedo-decompilation), and it's not entirely a decompiler just yet.<br>

 It features bulletin for reference + clear identification of jumps, and for statements.<br>
 Instructions also include references to them.<br>